G. Schirmer, Inc.: History

-In 1989, the previously uncertain future of the The Musical Quarterly journal, which had not been included in the original sale of Schirmer, was finally resolved with its transition to publisher Oxford University Press.
+In 1989, the previously uncertain future of The Musical Quarterly journal, which had not been included in the original sale of Schirmer, was finally resolved with its transition to publisher Oxford University Press.

 In 1992, at the age of 72, Gus Schirmer IV died.
 A theatrical director, producer, and agent, he was the last member of the family named for the founder.

-Composers published by the company
+Modern composers published by the company

 The Schirmer/AMP catalog includes composers such as Billy Joel, John Corigliano, Richard Danielpour, Gabriela Lena Frank, John Harbison, Aaron Jay Kernis, Leon Kirchner, Dee Libbey, Peter Lieberson, André Previn, Gladys Rich, Bright Sheng, Tan Dun, Du Yun, Robert Xavier Rodriguez, and Joan Tower.

 The company also publishes The G. Schirmer Manual of Style and Usage.
 G. Schirmer is a member of the Music Sales Group of Companies, the Music Publishers Association, the National Music Publishers Association, and the Church Music Publishers Association.